bmokase3093/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Print a string followed by new line
 Print a string in reverse followed by new line Function that reverses a string
+Function that prints every character of a string